bradfrost/atomic-design/chapter-2.md

 The taxonomy the team landed on were "Principles", "Basics", "Components", "Templates", "Features", and "Applications".
 Do these labels make sense to you?
 It doesn't matter.
 By establishing a taxonomy that made sense for their organization, everyone was able to get on board with atomic design principles and do effective work together.

 "Atomic design" as a buzzword encapsulates the concepts of modular design and development, which becomes a useful shorthand for convincing stakeholders and talking with colleagues.
 But **atomic design is not rigid dogma**.
-Ultimately whatever taxonomy you choose to work with should help you and your organization communicate more effectively in order to craft an amazing UI design system.
+Ultimately, whatever taxonomy you choose to work with should help you and your organization communicate more effectively in order to craft an amazing UI design system.

 ## Atomic design is for user interfaces
 Atomic design is a concept born of the web.
 After all, your lowly author is a web designer, which is mainly the reason this book primarily focuses on web-based interfaces.
 But it's important to understand that **atomic design applies to all user interfaces, not just web-based ones.**